-3.7.
+3.8.
 Another operating system destroyed my Boot Manager.
-How do I get it back? (x86-specific)
+How do I get it back?

 This depends upon the boot manager.
-The FreeBSD boot selection menu can be reinstalled using bootOcfg(8).
+The FreeBSD boot selection menu can be reinstalled using boot0cfg(8).
 For example, to restore the boot menu onto the disk ada0:

+'''

 boot0cfg -B ada0

+'''